 Do you love yourself?
-This is not exactly an easy question to answer because at times you may love certain aspects of yourself while despising others.
+This isn’t exactly an easy question to answer because at times you may love certain aspects of yourself while despising others.
 Sometimes we feel loved and cherished by other people and sometimes we may feel like nobody loves us.
 We can’t base feeling loved on the actions of other people or how we feel from time to time.

 We have to learn to be the one to love ourselves unconditionally.
 When we do, we will be able to accept and give love in a healthier and more fulfilling way throughout our lifetime.